Homology modeling

 Homology modeling, also known as comparative modeling of protein, refers to constructing an atomic-resolution model of the "target" protein from its amino acid sequence and an experimental three-dimensional structure of a related homologous protein (the "template").
-Homology modeling relies on the identification of one or more known protein structures likely to resemble the structure of the query sequence, and on the production of an alignment that maps residues in the query sequence to residues in the template sequence.
+Homology modeling relies on the identification of one or more known protein structures likely to resemble the structure of the query sequence, and on the production of a sequence alignment that maps residues in the query sequence to residues in the template sequence.
 It has been seen that protein structures are more conserved than protein sequences amongst homologues, but sequences falling below a 20% sequence identity can have very different structure.

 Evolutionarily related proteins have similar sequences and naturally occurring homologous proteins have similar protein structure.

 It has been shown that three-dimensional protein structure is evolutionarily more conserved than would be expected on the basis of sequence conservation alone.

 The sequence alignment and template structure are then used to produce a structural model of the target.
 Because protein structures are more conserved than DNA sequences, and detectable levels of sequence similarity usually imply significant structural similarity.

 The quality of the homology model is dependent on the quality of the sequence alignment and template structure.
 The approach can be complicated by the presence of alignment gaps (commonly called indels) that indicate a structural region present in the target but not in the template, and by structure gaps in the template that arise from poor resolution in the experimental procedure (usually X-ray crystallography) used to solve the structure.
 Model quality declines with decreasing sequence identity; a typical model has ~1–2 Å root mean square deviation between the matched Cα atoms at 70% sequence identity but only 2–4 Å agreement at 25% sequence identity.
 However, the errors are significantly higher in the loop regions, where the amino acid sequences of the target and template proteins may be completely different.